 It cannot be assumed that education automatically confers learning, qualification and greater wisdom, says Mats Alvesson.
-In fact, if we look at higher education in a broader perspective, the picture is rather depressing
+In fact, if we look at higher education from a broader perspective, the picture is rather depressing.

 It is commonly assumed that education almost automatically leads to a greater ability to think and act in working life and in society as a whole.
 Education is believed, solely or mainly, to have positive effects for individuals and society.
 But it cannot be assumed that, simply because people have taken a course or acquired a degree, they have acquired knowledge and developed their analytical capacity, their skills or whatever else is involved.